 Today, we have served approximately 11,900 plates of volunteer-prepared deliciousness to hundreds of members of our community.

 “It is one of the few events on island where people of all ages and social decrees sit down at the same table to eat together,” says one community member.

 “We come here to share in the bounty of our local farmers and eat a healthy home-cooked meal together,” says another.

 *Unfortunately, due to COVID-19, we have suspended our Evening Meals until further notice.
 However, we look forward to sharing with you again soon!

-Take a walk down memory lane with our archives.
+Take a walk down memory lane.

 Dive deep into what has largely made us what we are today: The Evening Meals at School.
 Within these pages you will find 12 years of posters, recipes and stories from our historic community gatherings.

 Shepard’s pie, oh my!
 Accompanied by both a green and grated root salad and our seasonal apple spice cake!

 Remember we when tried a variety of salads, Greek with locally grown tomato and cucumbers, garlic green, gold, and black bean medley and hearty greens followed by plum cake?